Xiangliu (moon): Discovery

-Following the March 2016 discovery that Gonggong was an unusually slow rotator, the possibility was raised that a satellite may have slowed it down via tidal forces.
-The indications of a possible satellite orbiting Gonggong led Csaba Kiss and his team to analyze archival Hubble observations of Gonggong.
-Their analysis of Hubble images taken on 18 September 2010 revealed a faint satellite orbiting Gonggong at a distance of at least 15000 km.
-The discovery was announced on 17 October 2016, though the satellite was not given a proper provisional designation.
-The discovery team later also identified the satellite in earlier archival Hubble images taken on 9 November 2009.
+After Gonggong was found in March 2016 to have an unusually slow rotation period, astronomers proposed that tidal interactions with an orbiting satellite might have caused the slowdown.
+This possibility prompted Csaba Kiss and colleagues to examine archival observations of Gonggong taken with the Hubble Space Telescope's Wide Field Camera 3.
+Their analysis of images taken on 18 September 2010 revealed a faint satellite orbiting at a distance of at least 15000 km.
+The discovery was announced by Gábor Marton, Csaba Kiss, and Thomas Müller at the 48th Meeting of the Division for Planetary Sciences on 17 October 2016, although the satellite was not immediately assigned a provisional designation.
+The team later identified the satellite in earlier archival Hubble images taken on 9 November 2009.